LAW 3599 - Law Research Dissertation

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-- Developed their research and writing skills, and to deepened their knowledge in a substantive area of law.
+- The course aims to increase student research and writing skills, and to deepen their knowledge in a substantive area of law.

-- Understand the concept of original research, and how to construct a theme for a research project, and to refine the theme through the development of an outline, and the completion of a major research paper.
+- Students will develop an understanding of the concept of original research, learn how to construct a theme for a research project, and how to refine the theme, develop an outline, and write a major research paper.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1-2 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 1-2 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 1-2 Skills of a high order in interpersonal understanding, teamwork and communication.
 3 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 1-3 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
 1-2